DrTimothyAldenDavis/SuiteSparse/README.md

                 algorithm design collaboration: Iain Duff

 Some codes optionally use METIS 5.1.0.
 This package is located in SuiteSparse in the `SuiteSparse_metis` directory.
-Its use is optional, so you can remove it before compiling SuiteSparse, if you desire.
+Its use is optional, so you can delete or rename that directory before compiling SuiteSparse, if you desire.
 The use of METIS will improve the ordering quality.
 METIS has been slightly modified for use in SuiteSparse; see the `SuiteSparse_metis/README.txt` file for details.

 Refer to each package for license, copyright, and author information.
 All codes are authored or co-authored by Timothy A. Davis.